bagherkeshmiri/link-shortener/README.md

 It is possible to send an error correction request in the form of a merge request

 ## Security Vulnerabilities
-If you discover a security vulnerability within Laravel student exams, please send an e-mail to Bagher Keshmiri via [bagherkeshmiri@gmail.com](mailto:bagherkeshmiri@gmail.com).
+If you discover a security vulnerability within Laravel link shortner, please send an e-mail to Bagher Keshmiri via [bagherkeshmiri@gmail.com](mailto:bagherkeshmiri@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License
 The link shortner is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).